How To Start A Home Bible Study For Women

 Home Bible studies provide a wonderful opportunity to expand your women’s ministry.
 If your church hasn’t tried one, pray about it.
 If the Lord leads, give it a shot, and watch God do “above and beyond all that we ask or think” (Ephesians 3:20).

-The above article, “How to Start a Home Bible Study for Women” is written by Julie Woodruff.
-The article was excerpted from: www.outreach.com web site.
-August 2013.
+The above article, “How To Start A Home Bible Study For Women,” is written by Julie Woodruff.
+The article was excerpted from www.lifeway.com/articles website.

 The material is most likely copyrighted and should not be reprinted under any other name or author.
 However, this material may be freely used for personal study or research purposes.